 How can I get a copy of my credit report?

-Various agencies such as Veda, Experian, Tasmanian Collection Service and Dun & Bradstreet have services that help you to obtain a free copy of your credit report every 12 months.
+Various agencies such as Equifax, Experian, Tasmanian Collection Service and Dun & Bradstreet have services that help you to obtain a free copy of your credit report every 12 months.
 You can also check your full credit report and score for free with finder.

 Can I repair my own credit file?